kdeldycke/meta-package-manager/README.rst

 Features
 ---------

-* Inventory and list all package managers available the system.
+* Inventory and list all package managers available on the system.
 * Supports macOS, Linux and Windows.
 * List installed packages.
 * Search for packages.